Roger Gonzalez, PhD, PE

 Now, she helps coordinate the Learning for LIMBS program that engages students across the nation through lessons that combine STEM education with global awareness and service learning.
 Cristal is also responsible for coordinating LIMBS’s annual signature event, Night in West Texas.

-Margaret Davis serves as Learning for LIMBS Director.
+Margaret Davis serves as an Educational Consultant for the Learning for LIMBS program.
 She holds a Bachelor of Arts and Master of Science from Baylor University.
 She has completed post-graduate institutes at the Harvard Graduate School of Education.
 She has presented at international, national and state conferences.
 In addition to many years of teaching, Margaret has held administrative positions in the Highland Park Independent School District, Longview Independent School District and Garland Independent Schools District.
 She is active in Texas IB Schools where she serves on the Board and as the Director of International Baccalaureate for the Alcuin School in Dallas, Texas.
 She works with the development of high-quality lessons aligned with state and national standards, which provide students the opportunity for service learning as they connect their academic content to the work of LIMBS and take action to touch the lives of amputees around the world.